egeaydin/Mousy/README.md

 ## Known problems
 * Commit [f7e67b4](https://bitbucket.org/egeaydin/mousy/commits/f7e67b401c98a201a70e55511c4cbc2807c6c992)
     * The movement of mouse cursor is not that great
+    * You have to `Cmd + Q` to close the MacApp in order to get back the control of the mouse :joy:
 * Commit: [c9f2141](https://bitbucket.org/egeaydin/mousy/commits/c9f214105e3813b0d8e998d2d57a02bb319ae170?at=master), [38b60e0](https://bitbucket.org/egeaydin/mousy/commits/38b60e00d680682f25e85b6bb026d279ff52c15a?at=master),
  [140bab5](https://bitbucket.org/egeaydin/mousy/commits/140bab597cb07b32b54b05e22b62677a9059d396?at=master):
     * Sometimes the iOS app cannot see the mac app, or problems when connecting might be encountered.
 If that happens please stop the both apps and run the mac app first, then run the iOS app.
 Which hopefully will fix the connection problem. :relieved:

 ## Eager to help?
 Even small advices and suggestions are appreciated.
 Currently everything seems to be going smoothly.